pbhatt66/Command-line-Shell/README.md

 - make testJobMaking:
     run this cmd to test that we are making a job properly. to run the file, use "./testJobMaking"
+- make testTest1:
+    run this cmd to test the test.sh file in batch mode to run the file, use "./testTest1"
 - B flag: include -B in any of the cmds above to force rebuild the excutable file
 - DEBUG:
     edit the Makefile and change line 2 to "DEBUG = -D DEBUG=1"